 - What bid did it take for you to get into the first position?

 These are some of the questions you should be asking yourself based on last year’s performance.
 Of course, not all questions are going to be applicable to you.
-However, these questions should help you to get a handle on what you did right and where changes need to be made for 2020.
+However, these questions should help you to get a handle on what you did right and where changes need to be made.

 Preparation is key